functime-org/functime/CONTRIBUTING.md

 Thanks for taking the time to contribute!
 We appreciate all contributions, from reporting bugs to implementing new features.
-If you're unclear on how to proceed after reading this guide, you can ask on [Discord](https://discord.gg/dNfGMUyPa8).
+If it's unclear on how to proceed after reading this guide, you can ask on [Discord](https://discord.gg/dNfGMUyPa8).

 This guide covers the following: